|

 HMS Clyde

 Patrol vessels are used for fishery protection and patrolling Britain's offshore gas and oilfield installations.
-In addition these useful ships can be used further afield.
+In addition these useful ships can be used further afield, eg Castle Class vessels (now decommissioned) have been used in the Falklands patrol role.

 A typical Offshore patrol vessel spends over 300 days at sea in a year.